Every day, we’re constantly adapting to a new reality due to COVID-19.

 According to the Decree of the Government of the Russian Federation №635-R of March 16, 2020 entry to the territory of the Russian Federation is restricted until further notice.

-Invitations for arrival to the Russian Federation can currently be issued to international students who are citizens of the following countries: Tanzania, Turkey, Switzerland, Egypt, Maldives, United Arab Emirates, Kazakhstan, Kyrgyzstan, the Republic of Korea, Cuba, Serbia, Japan, Seychelles, Ethiopia, Vietnam, India, Qatar, Finland, Azerbaijan, and Armenia.
+Russia has resumed international flights with Tanzania, Turkey, Switzerland, Egypt, Maldives, United Arab Emirates, Kazakhstan, Kyrgyzstan, the Republic of Korea, Cuba, Serbia, Japan, Seychelles, Ethiopia, Vietnam, India, Qatar, Finland, Azerbaijan, Armenia, Greece and Singapore.

 Conditions for entry:

 Foreign citizens (including students) whose migration documents will or have expired while they are still in Russia, during the period from March 15, 2020, to June 15, 2021, will receive an automatic extension from the date of expiry of the following documents:

 As the extension is granted automatically, international students do not have to go anywhere to extend these documents.
 During this time, international students can legally stay in Russia and leave the country, if necessary.

 However, these rules are not applicable if:

 If students change their place of residence during this period, they must get a new registration and immediately inform ITMO’s Migration Services Office.
 You can find more information about migration registration in the federal law on foreign migration (in Russian).

 Note!
 International students who are currently located in Russia and are not granted an automatic extension due to non compliance with the aforementioned rules must promptly extend the validity of their migration cards and student visas.